IMSY-DKFZ/htc/README.md

 <!-- TODO: adjust title once set, change soon-to-be -->
 ### 📝 HeiPorSPECTRAL - A dataset for hyperspectral imaging data of 20 physiological organs in a porcine model

 This paper introduces the HeiPorSPECTRAL dataset containing 5756 hyperspectral images from 11 subjects.
 We are using these images as examples for our tutorials.
-You can find the visualization notebook for the paper figures in [paper/NatureData2023](paper/NatureData2023) (the folder also includes a [reproducibility document](paper/NatureData2023/reproducibility.md)) and the remaining code in [htc/tissue_atlas_open](htc/tissue_atlas_open).
+You can find the visualization notebook for the paper figures in [paper/NatureData2023](./paper/NatureData2023) (the folder also includes a [reproducibility document](./paper/NatureData2023/reproducibility.md)) and the remaining code in [htc/tissue_atlas_open](./htc/tissue_atlas_open).

 > 📂 The dataset for this paper is soon-to-be publicly available.

 ### 📝 Künstliche Intelligenz und hyperspektrale Bildgebung zur bildgestützten Assistenz in der minimal-invasiven Chirurgie
 [https://doi.org/10.1007/s00104-022-01677-w](https://doi.org/10.1007/s00104-022-01677-w)

-You can find the code generating our figure for this paper at [paper/Chirurg2022](paper/Chirurg2022).
+You can find the code generating our figure for this paper at [paper/Chirurg2022](./paper/Chirurg2022).

-> 📂 The data used in this paper is the same as for <q>Robust deep learning-based semantic organ segmentation in hyperspectral images</q> and hence not publicly available.
+> 📂 The data used in this paper is the same as for “Robust deep learning-based semantic organ segmentation in hyperspectral images” and hence not publicly available.

 <details closed>
 <summary>Cite via BibTeX</summary>